ClaudioTag/Al-Wasl.Connect/README.md

 #### Design and Development
 The Project is adopting Design Thinking and Agile Development methodologies:
 - A Design Thinking Workshop has been completed in September 2020
-- Sprint 1 of the Minimum Viable Product development is currently in progress.
+- Sprint 1 of the Minimum Viable Product development is currently in progress
 ![Design and Development](gannt.png)

 #### User Footfall